-The 3 Factors That Influence a Coach's Salary
+The 3 Factors That Influence a Life Coach's Salary

 The freedom of setting your own schedule and working with the clients you choose sounds enticing… but the fear of a potential pay cut doesn’t sound appealing at all.
+How much can you actually make on a life coach salary?
 I mean, career changes are for your 20s, right?
 When you don’t have a mortgage, a car loan, childcare, or high school seniors tying up your wallet?

-In my role as an iPEC Admissions Coach, I get plenty of questions from potential students about what kind of salary they can expect to make as a coach.
+In my role as an iPEC Admissions Coach, I get plenty of questions from potential students about what kind of life coach salary they can expect to make.

 They’re worried that leaving behind a “comfortable” corporate career also means abandoning the lifestyle and financial security they’re used to.
-For many people, this fear leads to a complete “ixnay on the new areercay.”
+For many people, this fear is what holds them back from exploring a career as a life coach.

-Very few things are an exact science, of course, but figuring out what you need to make in order to maintain your lifestyle and financial obligations is easier to calculate than you might think.
+Very few things are an exact science, of course—but figuring out what you need your life coach salary to look like in order to maintain your lifestyle and financial obligations is easier to calculate than you might think.

 Ready?
 Grab a pencil and paper, and jot down answers to the following...

-How much do you need to live comfortably?
+How much do you need to live well... and then some?

 Many people focus on what they currently make as the benchmark for what they need to make as a coach, but it’s a bit like comparing apples to oranges.